RoxanneGumban/WD-MitermsGumban-TD21/readme.md

 Guiding Question:
 - What is the project: A resume/Portfolio
 - Whats the purpose: For Midterms in CCS0027
-- What are key components
+- What are key components: about me section, portfolio, and socials
-- What technology used and how it is used
+- What technology used and how it is used: HTML and CSS

 ### Key Components
 <!-- TODO: List of Key Components -->